IBM/snapml-examples/README.md

 To use datasets hosted on Kaggle, you will need a Kaggle account and to [install an API token](https://www.kaggle.com/docs/api) on your machine.

-Datasets are downloaded, extracted and preprocessed once, and stored in the cache directory:
+Datasets are downloaded, extracted and preprocessed once, and stored in the cache directory, which by default is set to:
 ```bash
 examples/cache_dir
 ```